Email marketing doesn't have to be scary!

 I think some of the thirst for adventure comes from wondering what life as a disabled adult would be like if there were no barriers.
 In seeing all these opportunities I just want to grab them all!
 Moreover I want our community to enjoy them too, rather than focusing on what they can't do.

-This is a transcript of a live Q&
+This is a transcript of a live Q&amp

 Berenice Smith I run an infertility and loss awareness site which doesn't generate income but really ought to.
 I've been looking at offering add ons and I wondered how you analysed/planned the monetary side and also how you became a spokesperson.